Students are required to learn and understand the policies and requirements of their degree.

 - Complete Math 1100 or equivalent with a grade of C- or higher.

-- This course is a prerequisite for Math Reasoning Proficiency (MRP) courses.
+- This course is a prerequisite for other math courses required for the Business major.

 - Placement information can be found at the Math Placement website.